ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ### Virtual Machines

-Avalanche allows developers to build Dapps through the Virtual Machine (VM) framework.
+Blockchains are defined using the Virtual Machine (VM) framework.
 VMs are language agnostic and give developers unmatched levels of flexibility and customization in the implementation of their applications.
+Developers can choose to build on existing VMs that provide EVM-compatibility, or build their own custom VMs in the languages and frameworks of their choice.

 To learn more about VMs, click [here](virtual-machines.md).